damolinx/vscode-formatto/README.md

 # Formatto

 Formatto is a flexible Ruby formatter for VS Code supporting [rubyfmt](https://github.com/fables-tales/rubyfmt), [rufo](https://github.com/ruby-formatter/rufo), and [standardrb](https://github.com/standardrb/standard).
 It is **multi‑root** aware, allowing each workspace folder to configure its own formatter.
+Formatto also supports formatting Ruby notebook cells.

-In simple terms, the extension enables the built‑in [**Format Document**](#format-document) command for Ruby files, allowing `editor.formatOnSave` to work with Ruby files.
+The extension enables the built‑in [**Format Document**](#format-document) command for Ruby files, allowing `editor.formatOnSave` to work with Ruby files.
 Ruby formatters do not support range formatting, so Formatto uses a heuristic to enable the [**Format Selection**](#format-selection) command.
-While useful, it has edge cases, so it is therefore disabled by default to avoid confusion.
+While useful, it has edge cases and is therefore disabled by default to avoid confusion.
 It can be enabled with a simple [configuration](#configuration) change.

 The custom [**Format Pending Changes**](#format-pending-changes) command lets you format all Ruby files with pending changes in your current Git repository, streamlining cleanup before staging or committing.

 ## Table of Contents
 - [Getting Started](#getting-started)